JpOnline/Blog/save_money_collaboration_over_blind_execution.md

 Your boss might exert a power over you by the fear you have from loosing your job.
 There's a simple solution to it, just save 6 months of salary as an emergency fund and this is going to change the way you approach the job and your relationship with people.

 ## What is power?
 Power is not something you have, it's an influence someone can have over other.
 An easy example is the power by force, it is a domination in this case.
-To avoid the pain some follow the desire of who can inflict pain.
+To avoid the pain some will please the desire of who can inflict pain.
 To avoid the pain you avoid to let the powerful upset.

 The same relationship happens inside a company, but instead of being afraid of pain we are afraid of unemployment, to get fired.
-And to avoid the unemployment we avoid to let our bosses upset.
+And to avoid the unemployment we avoid letting our bosses upset.

 ## Employ: er vs ee